Posts tagged: Environmental Activities

 The circle is also a symbol our relationship of giving and receiving with the natural world.

 Everything in nature works in cycles.
 The basic principles of ecology and sustainable natural processes are based on exchanges of minerals, carbohydrates, genes, gases and other life-sustaining elements.
 Without this essential mutuality, ecosystems, and the life therein, could not survive.
-These are the cycles that we must live within in order to Read more »
+These are the cycles that we must live within in order to Read the rest of this entry »

 Fran Stallings talking about environmental storytelling…

-Fran Stallings is a committed environmental storyteller who has practised earth storytelling all over the world.
+Fran Stallings is a committed environmental storyteller who has practiced earth storytelling all over the world.

 Tired of the tin sound?